frconor-ebook/meditations/_posts/2025-05-30-mother-of-the-church.md

 We see that after the Easter period, Our Lady gathers the Apostles together.
 She was a symbol of unity.
 She strengthened their faith.
 She kept them together.
 She kept them going.
 She acted in a very concrete way like their Mother.

 Our Lord had spoken from the Cross, saying, "Mother, behold your child."
 Behold your children.
-And he had said to St. John, "Behold your mother" (John 19:26-27).
+And He had said to St. John, "Behold your mother" (John 19:26-27).

 In 2018, Pope Francis decided to institute this feast day of Our Lady, Mother of the Church, and he wanted it celebrated strategically, on the day after Pentecost.